-Post the following in a publicly accessible, noticeable location near the construction site's main entrance:
+Local governments may have ordinances regarding stormwater.
+Your SWPPP should demonstrate compliance with applicable local requirements.
+Main Entrance Signage Post the following in a publicly accessible, noticeable location near the construction site's main entrance:

-- APDES permit numbers and copies of the - Name and phone number of contractor's local contact (if different from the NOI) - Location of the SWPPP for viewing (if different from the NOI)
+- APDES permit authorization numbers Name and phone number of contractor's local contact (if different from the NOI) - Location of the SWPPP or the name and telephone number of the contact person for scheduling a SWPPP reviewing time.